plone/training/docs/solr/setup.md

 The default commit strategy is to commit to Solr on every Zope commit.
 This ensures an always up to date index but may come at the cost of indexing time especially when doing batch operations like data import.

-To use this behavior, turn **Automatic commit** ON in the Solr controlpanel in Plone.
+To use this behavior, turn **Automatic commit** ON in the Solr control panel in Plone.

 ### Synchronous Batched